nevergonnagiveyouup69/vite_testing/README.md

 ![alt text](<github_assets/Screenshot from 2024-10-29 13-18-12.png>)

----

-The primary purpose of `setup.js` is to facilitate running test cases locally.
-It ensures that the paths defined in the Vite configuration match those specified in `setup.js`.
-To achieve this, we are utilizing JSDOM as our local environment for testing.

----

 ### 4. Setting up Vitest with React Testing Library, jsdom, and BDD

 A comprehensive guide to configure Vitest for React component testing with support for BDD testing patterns.